sigmod/sqlpp/document.md

 The left-outer join query can also be expressed using `LEFT OUTER UNNEST`:

     SELECT user.name uname, message.message message
-    FROM FacebookUsers user
+    FROM GleambookUsers user
     LEFT OUTER UNNEST (
-        SELECT ELEMENT message
+        SELECT VALUE message
-        FROM FacebookMessages message
+        FROM GleambookMessages message
         WHERE message.`author-id` = user.id
       ) AS message;